-You may be looking after a relative or friend on a regular basis because you care about them, or you believe it is your duty or what’s expected of you.
-Perhaps you spend a few hours every day helping a person with mental illness get to medical appointments, social outings or shopping; or maybe you manage all aspects of their lives 24/7.
+You may be looking after a relative or friend on a regular basis because you care about them, or you believe it is your duty or what's expected of you.
+Perhaps you spend a few hours every day helping a person with a mental health condition get to medical appointments or social outings, or shopping.
+Or maybe you manage all aspects of their lives 24/7.

 While caring for someone can be rewarding, it can also be emotionally and physically challenging.
-If you are a long-term carer, or caring for a person with a permanent disability, terminal illness or the elderly, you may feel lonely or isolated.
+If you are a long-term carer, or caring for an elderly person or someone with a permanent disability or terminal illness, you may feel lonely or isolated.

-You also may feel that your needs are unimportant compared to those you are caring for, and not feel entitled to seek or get help.
-But, as the pre-take-off flight safety instructions say: If you put your own oxygen mask on first, you’re then able to help others.
+You may feel that your needs are not important compared to those you are caring for.
+You may not even feel entitled to seek or get help.
+But, as the pre-take-off flight safety instructions say: If you put your own oxygen mask on first, you're then able to help others.

 Recognising the crucial role that you play as a carer is an important first step.
 Take a look at the resources below to help you get started.
 We also have more information about how to support someone.